 Solving these cases is critical and offers answers to victims of crimes, but we also know that the more we can do, the better opportunity we have to prevent crime – and Prevent Tomorrow’s Victim.

-The 2021 virtual program will include 2 days of high-level presentations, workshops and roundtable discussions, all for one fee of $165:
+The 2021 program will include 3.5 days of presentations, workshops and roundtable discussions:

 Multi-Disciplinary Program: Advancements, policy and impact for crime labs, law enforcement and attorneys